Skip to content

 Figure 3-3 Contiguous space storage and dispersed space storage

 It is worth noting that all data structures are implemented based on arrays, linked lists, or a combination of both.
-For example, stacks and queues can be implemented using either arrays or linked lists; while implementations of hash tables may involve both arrays and linked lists.
+For example, stacks and queues can be implemented using either arrays or linked lists; while the implementation of hash tables may include both arrays and linked lists.

 Tip

-If you find it challenging to comprehend the physical structure, it is recommended that you read the next chapter, "Arrays and Linked Lists," and revisit this section later.
+If you find it difficult to understand physical structure, it is recommended to read the next chapter first, and then review this section.

 Feel free to drop your insights, questions or suggestions